TheJacksonLaboratory/DIY-Geropathology/README.md

 More detailed directions can be found there, for those with more advanced computational skills directly working with codes via github is privided as an option.

 If using Qupath to download tiles for the aging classifers use the file KidneyTileDownload.groovy   This file needs to be adjusted in lines ~ 20 to 24 for the labels relevant to your project and slides.
 If you are using a different classifer than the one provided for the kidney, then you need to pay attention to the .tileSize() and .overlap() options as these numbers might need to be adjusted.

+The TileSticker.py code is used to stick the tiles together to make one Image to feed into the classifier